abunickabhi/5-style/README.md

 Right now, I am 8000 algs down, and I need to memorize ~118000 algs more.
 Still lots of night hours to be burnt!

-With the Giiker cube coming out last year, I can drill even more algorithms faster and randomly, and save time. https://briefcubing.com/?enable-5-style
+With the Giiker cube coming out last year, I can drill even more algorithms faster and randomly, thus saving valuable save time. https://briefcubing.com/?enable-5-style

-So, by my goal setting, by the end of 2020, I should have sub-1.5ed every 5-style edge alg and open sourced the fingertricks on my YT channel. https://www.youtube.com/channel/UCa7dTclUqnR9VwSeOCpRwAQ
+So, by my calculations, by the end of 2020, I should have sub-1.5ed every 5-style edge alg and open sourced the fingertricks on this YT channel. https://www.youtube.com/channel/UCa7dTclUqnR9VwSeOCpRwAQ